 The Contractor shall use adequate equipment/instruments in a good working order.
 He/she shall provide written certification that the equipment/instrument has been calibrated and is within manufacturer's tolerance.
 The certification shall be dated a maximum of 9 months before the start of construction.
 The Contractor shall renew the certification a minimum of every 9 months.
 The equipment/instrument shall have a minimum measuring accuracy of [3mm+2ppmxD] and an angle accuracy of up to 2.0 arc seconds or 0.6 milligons.
-If the Contractor chooses to use GPS technology in construction stakeout, the Contractor shall provide the Engineer with a GPS rover for the duration of the contract.
+If the Contractor chooses to use GPS technology in construction stakeout, the Contractor shall provide the Engineer with a GPS rover for the duration of the contractor.
 The GPS rover shall be in good working condition and of similar make and model used by the Contractor.
 The Contractor shall provide up to 8 hours of formal training on the Contractor's GPS system to a maximum of four Engineer's appointees.
 At the end of the contract, the Engineer will return the GPS rover to the Contractor.
 If any of the equipment/instruments are found to be out of adjustment or inadequate to perform its function, such instrument or equipment shall be immediately replaced by the Contractor to the satisfaction of the Engineer.
-The Contractor may utilize GPS equipment to perform the excavation and embankment for the project as indicated on the plans.
-Use of this procedure and equipment is intended for grading the subgrade surface only; it is not intended for use in constructing final surface grades.
-GPS technology and machine control technology shall not be used in the construction of bridge or structures such as, but not limited to, curb, drainage inlets, manholes, junction boxes, pole bases and pipe inverts.